 These slanders were too much for Amphitryon.
 Cowering no more, he rose in defense of his stepson.
 For a moment, he was the proud leader he once had been rather than an enfeebled elderly man.
 “You, who have never done one brave deed, sneer at that wise invention, the bow?
 Listen to me and learn what wisdom is.
 Your spearman is the slave of circumstances.
 If his comrades in the ranks fail to fight well, he is killed by their cowardice.
 And once his spear, his sole defense, is smashed, he has no means of warding death away.
 But the man whose hands know how to aim the bow holds the one best weapon.
 He stands far off, shooting at foes who see only the wound the unseen arrow plows, while he himself, his body unexposed, lies screened and safe.
 This is best in war: to preserve yourself and to hurt your foe.”

 But then the energy left him as quickly as it had come, and he slumped once more before his adversary.
 “I know what you intend for us,” he sighed, “so you might as well be about it.”
-He turned his gaze sadly to his grandsons, striving to stifle their tears, and his voice grew bitter.
+He turned his gaze sadly to his grandsons, who were striving to stifle their tears, and his voice grew bitter.
 “Poor children, both Thebes and all of Greece fail you, the sons of the greatest Greek hero of all.
 And so you turn to me, a weak old man, nothing more now than a jawing of words, forsaken by the strength I used to have, left only with this trembling husk of age.
 But if my youth and strength could come again” — he looked at Lycus once more with fire in his eyes — “I’d take my spear and bloody your brown hair, coward!”

 “Enough of this ranting!” said Lycus, turning away.
 “My actions rather than my words shall answer your abuse.”
 He spoke to his soldiers.
 “Bring them outside the house.
 We shall execute them right there, and so be done with them.”